svera/vertical-bezels-4-3/README.md

 Original logos, artwork, graphics and trademarks are property of their respective owners.

-Be sure to also check out our sister project aimed to add [pause screens for arcade games](https://github.com/svera/arcade-pause-overlays).
+Be sure to also check out our sibling project aimed to add [pause screens for arcade games](https://github.com/svera/arcade-pause-overlays).

 ## How to install